-This fund is expected to lead to 71,000 hectares of sustainably managed forests and wetlands.
+This funding is expected to lead to 71,000 hectares of sustainably managed forests and wetlands.
 In addition, mitigate 1.8 million tons of greenhouse gas emissions per year, protect biodiversity, create jobs for 500 local people and positively impact the lives of 12,000 people.

 Forestry management is an important tool in addressing climate change adaptation.
 Well managed landscapes can reduce the potential for forest fires, which are major greenhouse emission events.

 The DFCD’s development finance support to Forest Carbon is expected to contribute to climate change adaptation in accordance with the Paris Agreement and the United Nations Framework Convention on Climate Change (UNFCCC).

 The Dutch Fund for Climate and Development (DFCD) enables private sector investment in projects aimed at climate adaptation and mitigation in developing countries.
 The Dutch Ministry of Foreign Affairs has made available €160 million to increase the resilience of communities and ecosystems most vulnerable to climate change.